Gauge Microphones ECM-87

 Cardioid Condenser Microphone

 The ECM-87 is a large-diaphragm, transformerless FET condenser mic built in China for Gauge Microphones.
-It is positioned as an inexpensive competitor to high-end German microphones; sound clips on the vendor’s website give listeners an opportunity to compare the mic to a Neumann U-87, an AKG 414, and a Neumann TLM-103 on male vocal, female vocal, and acoustic guitar.
+It is positioned as an inexpensive competitor to high-end German microphones, although it shares the same circuit design and capsule as are found in dozens of other inexpensive models.

 The mic’s capsule is a 6-micron, 32mm center-terminated design, and is the same K67-style capsule used in many other imported Chinese LDCs.
 It has a fixed cardioid pattern.